mikzuit/fair-job-offer/README.md

 b.
 Use my [First contact email](helpers/email-first-contact.txt) in order to save time.

 c.
-If they contact you by phone or social medial (try not to waste your time here), always ask them to do by email, send them your requirements; [First contact email](helpers/email-first-contact.txt) (you can do this, they NEED labor, they are not making you a favor).
+If they contact you by phone or social medial (try not to waste your time here, talk to them AFTER you have all the essentials), always ask them to do by email, send them your requirements; [First contact email](helpers/email-first-contact.txt) (you can do this, they NEED labor, they are not making you a favor).

 d.
 Grab my [Templates](templates) to make a easy to understand Resume and cover letters.